SpectreFury/futureblink-task/README.md

 - [x] Create a source list from emails
 - [x] Insert the source list as a Node

-## TOMMORROW
+## TODAY

-Try the ability to upload a csv if you have time
+- Make the connection from lead source to sequence start point
+- Make sequence start point